BDevDPaz/PDF_TLine_Extractor/replit.md

 ## Frontend Architecture

-The application uses a multi-page web interface built with:
+The application uses a single-page mobile-style interface built with:
-- **Bootstrap 5 with dark theme** for responsive UI components
+- **TailwindCSS** for modern, responsive UI design
 - **Vanilla JavaScript** for client-side interactions and API calls
-- **Chart.js** for data visualizations and charts
+- **Chart.js** for data visualizations (bar charts and pie charts)
 - **AG-Grid Community** for advanced data table functionality
-- **Feather Icons** for consistent iconography
+- **Lucide Icons** for consistent iconography
+- **PDF.js** for in-browser PDF preview and page selection

-The frontend is organized into four main sections:
+The frontend is organized into five tab-based sections:
-- Welcome page serving as a dashboard hub
-- Upload interface for PDF file processing
+- Upload tab for PDF file selection
+- Process tab with visual PDF page selector and AI extraction
-- Data analyzer with interactive charts and tables
+- Data tab with searchable/filterable grid view
-- Notes application with AI integration
+- Charts tab with interactive visualizations
-- PDF viewer for document inspection
+- Chat tab for AI-powered Q&A about extracted data

 ## Backend Architecture